Calabrese Associates, P.C.

 How to Shield Your Business From a Potential Divorce

-Posted on January 27, 2020 in Business and Divorce
+Posted on March 11, 2026 in Business and Divorce

 How to Shield Your Business From a Potential DivorceThere can be a fine line between financial success and failure when running a business.
 A young business may not be able to survive an unexpected loss of revenue, and even an established business may suffer a setback.
-Most owners do not consider divorce when guarding their business against risks, but your business will get caught up in your divorce if the business is marital property.
+Most business owners do not consider divorce when guarding their business against risks, but your business will get caught up in your divorce if the business is marital property.
 You may be forced to choose between giving up part of your business to your spouse or paying them off with other assets.
-By planning ahead, you may be able to protect your business from the division of property.

-• Which parts of the business are marital and nonmarital
+• Which parts of the business are marital and non-marital

 • Whether your spouse would receive a portion of the amount that your business increased in value during your marriage